 Plan the Hit-a-thon Fundraiser Marketing Collateral

 Once the logistical details are finalized, plan the marketing collateral.
-This includes the physical flyers, posters and digital banners for social media (i.e. Facebook and Instagram).
+This includes the physical flyers, posters, and digital banners for social media (i.e. Facebook and Instagram).
 Flyers and posters should include the time and location of the hit-a-thon fundraiser, registration information, and information about your organization and cause.

-Plan out a social media post calendar to promote different posts around the promotion of the hit-a-thon fundraiser, such as stories about the participants, achievements from the funds raised in the past, sponsor highlights, volunteer recruitment and other helpful posts.
+Plan out a social media post calendar to promote different posts around the promotion of the hit-a-thon fundraiser, such as stories about the participants, achievements from the funds raised in the past, sponsor highlights, volunteer recruitment, and other helpful posts.

 Implement Crowdfunding Software for the Hit-a-thon Fundraiser

 One of the most important steps of hosting any crowdfunding event is to find fundraising software that can handle the crowdsourcing needs for the event.
 DoJiggy offers a secure online platform that allows participants to fundraise by sharing their personal fundraising page easily through e-mail or on social media.
 Donors can give donations and per foot (or meter) pledges and see how far the participant is from reaching their fundraising goal.
 Use the software for FREE when optional tips from your donors cover the fees.

 Motivate Your Team to Participate & Raise Money

 The success of your hit-a-thon lies in your participants’ ability to raise money.
 Therefore, motivating them is key!